-Mena Creek Falls lies beside the tourist attraction of Paronella Park within a small country town on the Cassowary Coast, just 19 km from Innisfail.
+Mena Creek Falls is a scenic waterfall located beside the tourist attraction of Paronella Park within a small country town on the Cassowary Coast, just 19 km from Innisfail.

 When I first heard about Mena Creek Falls, I was under the impression that it was within the private property of Paronella Park.
 However, the truth is that both the base of the waterfall and the viewpoint from above are accessible to the public for free at all times.

 Therefore, I made an effort to visit Mena Creek Falls on a Cassowary Coast road trip from Cairns on my mission to photograph and document all the amazing waterfalls in Cairns.
-After my visit, I recommend it as a worthwhile addition to the itinerary, even if you’re not up for visiting Paronella Park.
+After my visit, I recommend it as a worthwhile addition to the itinerary, even if you’re not up for visiting Paronella Park!